rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_36.md

 - Recompute the CWFs with different free parameters and note how the spreads and accuracy of the interpolation change.
-  The procedure for automatically determining the free parameters by using pseudo-atomic orbitals in pseudopotential is demonstrated in `tutorials/tutorial37/`.
+  The procedure for automatically determining the free parameters by using pseudo-atomic orbitals in the pseudopotential is demonstrated in `tutorials/tutorial37/`.